 5. Gentle Gourmet, Paris

-When the French do anything, they do it with style and class.
+When the French do something, they do it with style and class.
 And that includes Parisian restaurant Gentle Gourmet.
 The restaurant combines the artistry of French gastronomy with an ethical approach.
 Inspired by quality, seasonal foods, the Chef creates and extensive plant-based menu plated to perfection.
 The dessert options here are a real treat (pun intended).

 6. Candle79, New York